github/pets-workshop/content/guided-workshop/exercises/5-coding.md

 > **NOTE:** This section is entirely optional and intended to help you learn more about GitHub Copilot Chat.
 If this is not of interest, please feel free to progress to the next exercise.

 In this exercise, we have used GitHub Copilot's Code Completion capabilities to help us stay in the flow and resolve the immediate problem we're trying to solve.
-Sometimes, we may require a little more assistance from our pair programmer.
+Sometimes, we may want an interactive conversation, where we can explore various paths and provide additional context.
 This is where Copilot Chat can help.
-Copilot Chat can help us easily document our code, fix issues and help us in our understanding.
+Copilot Chat can help us document our code, fix issues and help us in our understanding.

 There are several ways to interact with Copilot Chat, including the **chat view** and **inline chat**.
 We'll explore both options.